 The Catskill region is home to some of America’s most significant arts communities.
 The region gave rise to the Hudson River School, America’s first art movement.
 The Catskills have inspired some of our finest painters, sculptors, musicians, poets, storytellers and thinkers.
 That tradition continues today.

 2022 in-person events:

 Click on the links for full event descriptions and to register.

-Outdoor Yoga at Smith Park Thursday, October 7, 2021 @ 2 PM Join certified yoga instructor Pamela Martin of Pine Hill Studio for a series of relaxing stretches and yoga poses.
+Outdoor Yoga at Pine Hill Community Center October 5, 2022 @ 10 AM Join certified yoga instructor Pamela Martin of Pine Hill Studio for a series of relaxing stretches and yoga poses.
 Free class.
-(Also see Hikes)

 Brunel Sculpture Garden Self-guided Tour

 Dedicated to the mysteries and grandeur of nature, Brunel Sculpture Garden is home to over a dozen concrete statues, figurative sculptures, bas reliefs, and totem poles, conceived and constructed nearly 100 years ago by Emile Brunel, a photographer, sculptor, film maker, and founder of the New York Institute of Photography.
 The Garden features pollinator-friendly and native plants, unusual edible fruit trees and vines, and celebrates the beauty and splendor of the Catskills.
 Open daily 1 – 5 PM.
 PARKING IS AVAILABLE ON THE SIDE ROAD EAST OF DESILVA ON ROUTE 28, BETWEEN CALDWELL BANKER AND BREAD ALONE IN BOICEVILLE.
 More info.